 In the shadow of the highest mountain of the British Isles, we discovered the exceptional liquid that was to become the first expression in our series.
 After distillation in 1972, this whisky spent 45 years maturing in a sherry hogshead before being bottling in 2017.

-The single cask expression yielded 228 bottles, a release which is sure to be sellout and become a highly sought collectible.
+The single cask expression yielded 228 bottles, a release that is sure to be a sellout and become a highly sought collectible.

 Tasting Notes from Charles MacLean